Solving clustered low-rank semidefinite programs arising from polynomial optimization: Computing good sample points and bases

 \section{Computing good sample points and bases}

-To model the constraints of the form \eqref{eq:harmonic} using sampling we need to find a minimal unisolvent set for the space of $\Gamma_j$-invariant polynomials of degree at most $2d$.
-In Section~\ref{sec:symmetry} we explain when such a set can be derived from a minimimal unisolvent set for $\R[x]_{\leq d}$.
+To model the constraints of the form \eqref{eq:harmonic} using sampling we need to find a minimal unisolvent set for the space of $\Gamma$-invariant polynomials of degree at most $2d$ (where $\Gamma$ is the trivial group if there is no symmetry).
+In Section~\ref{sec:symmetry} we explain when such a set can be derived from a minimal unisolvent set for $\R[x]_{\leq d}$.
 For the interior point method, however, we do not just want the set to be minimal unisolvent, but also to have good numerical conditioning.
 Moreover, as explained in Section~\ref{sec:symmetry}, if the group is a reflection group (which is often the case in practice), then the matrix $E_\pi^d(x)$ in \eqref{eq:harmonic} is a submatrix of

-where for $w$ we can choose any vector whose entries form a basis for the $\Gamma_j$-invariant polynomials of degree at most $d$.
+where for $w$ we can choose any vector whose entries form a basis for the $\Gamma$-invariant polynomials of degree at most $d$.
 Note that in the case of no symmetry, $\Pi_\pi(x)$ is just the $1 \times 1$ identity matrix.

 In \cite{sommariva_computing_2009} Sommariva and Vianello discuss a greedy method for finding a good sample set and a good basis for quadrature problems.
 In this section we adapt this to find a good minimal unisolvent set of sample points as well as a good basis for the entries of $w(x)$.